JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 array for the result, the compiler would need to:

 * Given the types of `X` and `Y`, figure out what `*` and `+` functions to call.
-(Julia already does, when type inference succeeds.)
+(Julia already does this, when type inference succeeds.)

 * Look inside of those functions, realize that they are elementwise loops over `X` and `Y`, and realize that they are [pure](https://en.wikipedia.org/wiki/Pure_function)